cl-illc/semantics-2024/index.md

 An important component of the course is a research project, in which the students will have the opportunity to implement a number of semantic models, perform experiments addressing a new research question and write a research paper.

+## Video lectures and Piazza

+Due to COVID-19 pandemic, the course will be offered online this year.
+The lectures, seminar sessions and labs will take place via Zoom and the links to the sessions will be posted on Canvas.
+We will use piazza to answer your questions offline, please see the sign up details on Canvas as well.

 ## Assessment

-In this setup, the course has no exam.
+The course has no exam.
 The grade is based on participation, including presentations of literature that the students give (25%) and a series of practical assignments, culminating in a research report that the students submit at the end (75%).

 - Presentation and participation: 25%
 - Practical 1: Learning general-purpose sentence representations: 25%
 - Research project (group work): 50% (10% for the presentaion; 40% for the research paper)

+## Deadlines

+- Paper presentations (throughout the course, assigned by email)
+- Practical 1: 17 April 2020
+- Research project presentation: 18 May 2020
+- Research project report: 22 May 2020

 ## Recommended reading